Be prepared with a flexible tour wardrobe

 5. Hats and Sunglasses

 Just about every packing list you ever see will tell you to bring a hat.
 Although I don’t disagree with this, I always tell people that if you don’t wear a hat at home, you are not likely to wear a hat while on tour.
-Most people don’t change their personality or preferences while traveling, so consider whether or not you really want to take a hat, or if a pair of sunglasses make more sense for you.
-If you’re prone to loosing things, put a strap on your sunglasses so they’re always around your neck.
+Most people don’t change their personality or preferences while traveling, so consider whether or not you really want to take a hat or if a pair of sunglasses makes more sense for you.
+If you’re prone to losing things, put a strap on your sunglasses so they’re always around your neck.
 If you prefer a hat (or both), make sure you don’t leave it behind at a restaurant or hotel room.
 We will make every effort to recover items left behind, but sometimes, despite our best efforts, items lost remain lost.

 6. Umbrellas

 There is always a question of whether or not you should bring an umbrella.
-For traveling to Washington, DC or NYC, my recommendation is to not bring one.
-First of all, almost every street vendor or convenient store puts out $5 umbrellas on rainy days.
-Sure, you will get $5 quality, but for the most part, these umbrellas will suffice for a day or two (or three) while touring, and you won’t feel so bad if you lose it, break it or just decide to throw it away when you’re done with it.
+For traveling to Washington, DC, or NYC, my recommendation is to not bring one.
+First of all, almost every street vendor or convenience store puts out $5 umbrellas on rainy days.
+Sure, you will get $5 quality, but for the most part, these umbrellas will suffice for a day or two (or three) while touring, and you won’t feel so bad if you lose it, break it, or just decide to throw it away when you’re done with it.
 If you choose to bring your own, consider how you will pack it and whether or not you will be disappointed if something happens to it while on tour.
-If you have a good raincoat as mentioned before, you may not want to bother with the hassle of an umbrella after all.
+If you have a good raincoat, as mentioned before, you may not want to bother with the hassle of an umbrella after all.

 7. Remain Calm & Hydrate